prince272/RGTechMessenger/README.md

 ## Introduction 🌟

-RGTechMessenger is a template that brings together an ASP.NET API backend and a Next.js frontend.
-This combination offers the benefits of a robust backend with ASP.NET and a responsive, interactive frontend using Next.js.
+RGTechMessenger is a real-time messaging application with user authentication and a simple client interface.

 ## Getting Started 🚀